 &lt;sup>10Some customers are surveyed by phone after the desludging takes place.
 The survey asks about the quality of the service and if they were charged the right amount.
 Desludging operators know they will be penalized in future auctions if they charge more than the agreed price or provide low quality service.
-The phone surveys confirmed that desludgers did not try to renegotiate prices.
+The phone surveys confirm that desludgers do not try to renegotiate prices.